kda2495/IPA_Downloader/README_EN.md

 #### 4. Show list of App IDs and download the latest version
 • The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
 • The selected list of applications will be displayed
-• To download, enter the apps' index numbers
+• To download, enter the apps' index numbers (multiple apps input is supported, eg: 1, 2, 3-5)

 #### 5. Show list of App IDs and download (with version selection)
 • The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
 • The selected list of applications will be displayed
-• Enter the apps' index numbers
+• Enter the apps' index numbers (multiple apps input is supported, eg: 1, 2, 3-5)
 • The script will ask for the number of versions you want to display
 • The script will show a list of available application versions (from newest to oldest)
-• To download, enter the versions' index numbers
+• To download, enter the versions' index numbers (multiple versions input is supported, eg: 1, 2, 3-5)

 **Important Note:**
 If an app is unavailable in your region, it will still appear if an update is available in the App Store, but attempting to update it directly will result in an error.